 The Students’ Association is home to 140 different societies and clubs ranging from broad established groups such as the Mermaids theatrical group to the vegetarian and vegan society.

-Whether you're interested in joining a new team at St Andrews or taking your performance to the next level, sport is something that we take seriously, with a £14m redevelopment of the Sports Centre nearing completion.
-This includes construction of a state-of-the-art indoor tennis court and a climbing wall.
-This project will give our students access to some of the best sporting facilities in Scotland, right on their doorstep.
+Whether you're interested in joining a new team at St Andrews or taking your performance to the next level, sport is something that we take seriously.
+The Sports Centre recently underwent a £14m redevelopment which included the construction of a state-of-the-art indoor tennis court and a climbing wall.
+This redevelopment project has given our students access to some of the best sporting facilities in Scotland, right on their doorstep.

 The Sports Centre offers a range of indoor and outdoor facilities, and is surrounded by some of the best grass pitches in Scotland as well as 3G and sand-dressed synthetic pitches and tennis courts.

 With over 50 student sports clubs competing at a range of levels, and 12 performance clubs which receive extra support and investment, you're sure to find the right match.
 Most undergraduate students have no classes scheduled on Wednesday afternoons to allow them to get out onto the field, track or water, and the Sports Centre also runs fitness classes if you're looking to meet individual goals.